Dr. Joseph Carleone

 Ms. McKeithan-Gebhardt earned a bachelor of arts degree in Business Administration from Cardinal Stritch University in 1980 and a Juris Doctorate degree summa cum laude from Marquette University Law School in 1987.
 Ms. McKeithan-Gebhardt currently serves as a member of the Marquette University Law School Advisory Board.

-Member of Finance and Scientific Advisory Committees
+Member of Audit, Compensation & Development (Chairman), and Scientific Advisory Committees

 Mr. Morrison is Senior Vice President and Chief Financial Officer of Ball Corporation, a leading global supplier of innovative, sustainable packaging solutions for beverage, food and household products customers.
 He previously served as Vice President and Treasurer of Ball Corporation.
 Prior to joining Ball Corporation, Mr. Morrison held senior corporate banking roles at Bank One, First Chicago and NBD Bank, Detroit.

 Mr. Morrison is an Executive Committee Member of the Board for the National Association of Manufacturers and Community Chairman of the Denver Chapter of the Kelley School of Business Indiana University.
 He previously served as Chairman of the National Association of Corporate Treasurers and as an expert testimony witness to the U.S. House of Representatives Agricultural Committee on Dodd Frank legislation.
 Mr. Morrison has been recognized as CFO of the Year by CFO Magazine and Institutional Investor.

 Mr. Morrison received his Bachelor’s Degree (1984) in Finance from Indiana University and his M.B.A.
 (1988) from Wayne State University.